Since 1991, the Hepatitis B Foundation has made tremendous strides forward in making hepatitis B history!

 - HBF becomes sponsor of International HBV Meeting.

 - HBF High School Science Enrichment Program is established.

 - HBF opens its new Pennsylvania Biotechnology Center of Bucks County, created and owned in partnership with Delaware Valley College.

 - HBF provides impetus for historic advocacy successes: First-ever National HBV Act introduced in Congress; first Congressional Briefing on HBV; and first National HBV Awareness Week in May called for by Congress.

-- HBF establishes the Institute for Hepatitis and Virus Research, which houses the HBF labs.
+- HBF establishes the Institute for Hepatitis and Virus Research (now the Baruch S. Blumberg Institute), which houses the HBF labs.

 - HBF and University of Oxford Training Program is created - one of the first of its kind in the United States.

 - Drexel University becomes the new academic partner of the HBF.

 - Pennsylvania Governor Mark Schweiker presents a check for $7.9 million to HBF and Delaware Valley College to build a biotechnology research complex.